 Do you draw from personal experiences and/or current events?

-Are any of your characters based on you or people that you know?
+Are any of your characters based on people that you know?

 Your routine when writing?
 Any idiosyncrasies?

-Tell us why we should read this book.
+Tell us why we should read your book?

 What are you reading now?